opentofu/opentofu/docs/provider-references.md

 }
 ```

 The required_providers "source" field in the root module decomposed into `addrs.Provider{Type="aws", Namespace="hashicorp", Hostname="registry.opentofu.org"}`.
 As the default namespace is "hashicorp" and the default hostname is "registry.opentofu.org", we will continue to use the shorthand `addrs.Provider{Type="aws"}`.
 Next `addrs.LocalProviderConfig{LocalName: "aws_name"}` is created and within the root module maps to `addrs.Provider{Type="aws"}`.
-This provider local name is then used in all subsequent references within the the root module.
+This provider local name is then used in all subsequent references within the root module.
 The configuration is then mapped to `addrs.AbsProviderConfig{Module: Root, Provider: addrs.Provider{Type = "aws"}, Alias = "default"}` globally.

 The child module is passed the `addrs.AbsProviderConfig` and is internally referenceable within the module under `addrs.LocalProviderConfig{LocalName: "modaws"}`.